Training a deaf dog requires a significant commitment and lots of patience. Here are a few training tips to help.

-3. Use vibration or light to get your deaf dog’s attention.
+3. Use vibration or light to get your deaf dog’s attention

-4. Take a basic obedience class.
+4. Take an introductory obedience class

-As you speak the commands, your dog will watch your face, and you will have more expression if you are speaking.
+As you speak the commands, your dog will watch your facial expression, and you will have more expression if you are speaking.
 This should get you to sit, lay, stay, and come.
 Give the sign and put your dog in the position you want him to be.